1-icenine/Portfolio/SQL/IMDB/README.md

 IGNORE 1 ROWS;
 ```

-2. Run EDA_IMDb_Movies.sql in chunks using a SQL client like MySQL Workbench.
+2. Run EDA_IMDb_Movies.sql in chunks and explore insights.

-3. Run the scripts in make_procedures.sql to create procedures needed to run CALL procedures like those below:
+3. *(OPTIONAL)* Run the scripts in `make_procedures.sql` to create procedures needed to run CALL procedures like those below:

 ```
 CALL GetTop10MoviesByGenre('Animation');